apache/nuttx/examples/README.txt

     CONFIG_EXAMPLE_THTTPD_DRIPADDR - Default router IP addess
     CONFIG_EXAMPLE_THTTPD_NETMASK  - Network mask

+  Applications using this example will need to provide an appconfig file in the configuration driver with instruction to build applications
+  like:

+  CONFIGURED_APPS = uiplib=.built_always
+  CONFIGURED_APPS = thttpd=.built_always

 examples/udp
 ^^^^^^^^^^^^

   This is a simple network test for verifying client- and server- functionality over UDP.

+  Applications using this example will need to provide an appconfig file in the configuration driver with instruction to build applications
+  like:

+  CONFIGURED_APPS = uiplib=.built_always

 examples/uip
 ^^^^^^^^^^^^